mrmelon54/ktane-solver/docs.md

 * Playfair - Encrypting/decrypting playfair ciphers
 ```
 playfair.encrypt(key, data); // encrypts data using the key
 playfair.decrypt(key, data, (optional) handle); // decrypts data using the key. handle can either be true to drop all X, false to do nothing or a function with one argument to process it on your own.
 Return value is used.
+Default is true.
 playfair.getMatrix(key); // gets a matrix for the playfair
 ```
 * Caesar - Caesar ciphers